Coderishi9/Python-Projects/README.md

 1. _IntelliJ_

-&nbsp;&nbsp;- Add a Configuration of type sbt Task to run or debug &nbsp;&nbsp;- sbt Tool Window in the Sidebar &nbsp;&nbsp;- sbt shell at the Bottom Left
+- &nbsp;&nbsp;Add a Configuration of type sbt Task to run or debug
+- &nbsp;&nbsp;sbt Tool Window in the Sidebar
+- &nbsp;&nbsp;sbt shell at the Bottom Left

-1. _Terminal_ - IDE integrated or native:
+2. _Terminal_ - IDE integrated or native:

   - sbt - opens an sbt shell